luvi/janiqueka/src/pages/about/index.md

 <a href="https://twittercommunity.com/t/introducing-the-twitter-developer-insider-program/161002"> Read the announcement here.</a>
 <a href="https://developer.twitter.com/en/blog/success-stories/spaces-search"> Feature by Twitter on Spaces Search App </a>
+<a href="https://www.reuters.com/article/twitter-developers-idCAKBN2I01Y0"> Reuters article </a>

-<a href="https://github.com/luvi/botstarter"> Repo to help developers get started building a good bot </a>
+<a href="https://github.com/luvi/botstarter"> Repo for building Twitter bots </a>

 ### Active projects